-Trustees' posts, along with all members are unremunerated.
-Travel and other reasonable expenses that might be incurred in carrying out work on the Board can be claimed from the Library.
+Trustees' posts are unremunerated, with the exception of the President.
+Travel and other reasonable expenses that are incurred when carrying out the Trustee role can be claimed from the Library.

-Expected Appointment Start Date: 1 July 2019
+Expected Appointment Start Date: 01 April 2021

 Assistance for Disabled Members